TheFausap/SVM-FJ/DESCRIB.md

 - MEMLOC = number of memory locations : 8192
 - STKSIZE = number of locations: 256
 - VARSIZE = area where macro are stored: 1024 loc
+- EVSIZE = area where overflow ev is stored: 1024 loc
 - PGMSTART = programs always start at 0 memory

 | NAME    | AREA            | SIZE |